-Growing your own in the controlled environment of a greenhouse or polytunnel has its obvious advantages but it has some challenges too.
+Growing your own, especially tomatoes, in the controlled environment of a greenhouse or polytunnel has its obvious advantages but it has some challenges too.
 Controlling temperature, watering and humidity control as well as pollination can be a challenge at times.
 Providing humidity is important in pollination to avoid dry set.
 Fruiting crops like tomatoes, peppers and melons need successful pollination in order to set flowers and produce fruits.
 Tomatoes and peppers are self pollinating, meaning that one flower contains the necessary pollen.
 Squashes and melons have male and female flowers, so you have to make sure that the pollen from the male flower (which usually have a longer stalk) reach the female flowers.

 Assisting pollination in your greenhouse is easily done just by keeping the vents and door open, but in areas where bumblebees and other beneficial insects are rare (yes there are places like that), you might need to do the pollination yourself.
 Bumblebees are the most effective pollinators of tomatoes for example, as tomato flowers need slight movement so that the pollen falls from the stamens to the stigma of the flower.
 You can simply tap the tomato plants to help this, but as you can imagine the bees do a much better job of it.
 They grab the staminal tube of the flower with their jaws and set the whole flower into vibration by activating their flight muscles.